NNTmux/newznab-tmux/README.md

- * Thanks go to all who offered their assistance and improvement to these scripts, especially kevin123, zombu2, epsol, DejaVu, ajeffco, pcmerc, zDefect, shat, evermind, coolcheat, sy, ll, crunch, ixio, AlienX, Solution-X, cryogenx, convict, wicked and McFuzz.
+ * Thanks go to all who offered their assistance and improvement to these scripts, especially kevin123, zombu2, epsol, DejaVu, ajeffco, pcmerc, zDefect, shat, evermind, coolcheat, sy, ll, crunch, ixio, AlienX, Solution-X, cryogenx, convict, wicked, McFuzz, pyr2044 and Kragger.
 If, your nick is missing from this this, PM and I'll fix it quick.

 <hr>
 ![Newznab-tmux](https://raw.github.com/jonnyboy/newznab-tmux/master/images/newznab-tmux.png)